Susan E Carey-Wilson

 I can see you for short term therapy (minimum 12 weeks) or for open-ended therapy.

-If you feel you need to talk, please do not hesitate to contact me.
+If you feel you need to talk, please do not hesitate to contact me, I am here to help you.

 Training, qualifications & experience